 The HUD web site will also provide a text link to HUD's Welfare-to-Work home page, and the Welfare-to-Work related websites of the Departments of Health and Human Services, Labor, and Transportation, to assist you in coordinating your proposed program with the efforts sponsored by these Departments.

 Prior to the application deadline, staff at the numbers given above will be available to provide general guidance, but not guidance in actually preparing the application.
-Following selection, but prior to award, HUD staff will be available to assist in clarifying or confirming information that is a prerequisite to the offer of an award by HUD.

 II.
 Amount Allocated